-While wherever possible Trivium Art History uses images of artworks in the public domain.
+While wherever possible Obelisk Art History uses images of artworks in the public domain.
 However, to provide a more complete overview of art history for study and contemplation, we use some images of copyrighted works under the principals of fair use for education, scholarship and criticism.
 When choosing to display copyrighted images, we employee the following fair use rationale:

-Trivium Art History allows unlimited copying, distributing and displaying of the images of public domain artworks solely.
-We use Copyright term based on authors' deaths according to U.S. Copyright Law, that is 70 years — or work that was published after 1923.
+Obelisk Art History allows unlimited copying, distributing and displaying of the images of public domain artworks solely.
+We use Copyright term based on authors’ deaths according to U.S. Copyright Law, that is 70 years — or work that was published after 1923.
 In other countries, the duration of copyright term may differ.
-Please check copyright length according to your country's legislation before you consider reproducing images borrowed from Trivium Art History.
+Please check copyright length according to your country’s legislation before you consider reproducing images borrowed from Obelisk Art History.